run-llama/llama_index/new-docs/docs/understanding/using_llms/using_llms.md

 We support integrations with OpenAI, Hugging Face, PaLM, and more.
 Check out our [module guide to LLMs](../../module_guides/models/llms.md) for a full list, including how to run a local model.

+!!! tip
+  A general note on privacy and LLMs can be found on the [privacy page](./privacy.md).

 ### Using a local LLM

 LlamaIndex doesn't just supported hosted LLM APIs; you can also [run a local model such as Llama2 locally](https://replicate.com/blog/run-llama-locally).